Polybotus: History

-Due to the wide-ranging grasslands, the area was used as a mustering place (e.g. possibly by emperor Romanos IV Diogenes) and one of the metata (imperial stock-raising farm) was situated nearby between Polybotus, Dokimion and Synnada, though it was moved to Europe after the invasion of the Turkmen in the eleventh century.
+Due to the wide-ranging grasslands, the area was used as a mustering place (e.g. possibly by emperor Romanos IV Diogenes) and one of the metata (imperial stock-raising farm) was situated nearby between Polybotus, Dokimion and Synnada (though it was moved to Europe after the Seljuk invasions in the 11th century).
 The city was sacked in 838 by retreating Arab troops under caliph Al-Mu'tasim according to the vita of John of Polybotus.

-The Turks first occupied Polybotus some time after the battle of Manzikert, but it was reconquered in the aftermath of the First Crusade by emperor Alexios I Komnenos and his general John Doukas as is recounted in the Alexiad.
-The town became part of a contested area between the Byzantine Empire and the Sultanate of Rum, with neither being able to exert durable control in the early twelfth century until it finally was lost to the Seljuks later that century.
+The Seljuks first occupied Polybotus some time after the Battle of Manzikert, but the town was reconquered in the aftermath of the First Crusade by Emperor Alexios I Komnenos and his general John Doukas, as is recounted in the Alexiad.
+To retake the city, John Doukas fought against the Emir Monolycus and his army, which contained mixovarvaroi who spoke Greek.
+The town became part of a contested area between the Byzantine Empire and the Sultanate of Rum, with neither being able to exert durable control in the early 12th century, until it was lost to the Seljuks later that century.